gianluigitrontini/capacitor-codepush/README.md

 # Capacitor Plugin for CodePush

-This version is a fork of Mapiacompany's Capacitor Codepush, updated to work with newer Capacitor dependencies.
+This version is a fork of Mapiacompany's Capacitor Codepush, updated to work with the latest Capacitor.

 ### Install it using

 ```
-npm i cap-codepush@1 for Capacitor 4
+npm i cap-codepush@3 for Capacitor@6
-npm i cap-codepush@2 for Capacitor 5
+npm i cap-codepush@2 for Capacitor@5
+npm i cap-codepush@1 for Capacitor@4
 ```

-### Version 1.0.3

-- Removed deprecated @capacitor-community/http@next peer dependency.

-## ⬇ ORIGINAL README (with minor edits)
+## ⬇ ORIGINAL README

 <!-- Capacitor Catalog -->